afontcu/afontcu.dev/content/blog/wip/index.md

 <p />

-You want more features out?
+Do you want more features out, sooner?
+(That is, do you want a better Lead Time?)

 Here's the answer.